roxanageambasu/roxanageambasu.github.io/02-publications.md

 layout: page
 title: Publications
 ---
-* Yoshihisa Abe, Roxana Geambasu, Kaustubh Joshi, and Mahadev Satyanarayanan.
-  ''Urgent Virtual Machine Migration with Enlightened Post-copy.''
-  In Proceedings of the Conference of Virtual Execution Environments (VEE), Atlanta, GA, April 2016.
-  To appear.

 * Vaggelis Atlidakis, Jeremy Andrus, Roxana Geambasu, Dimitris Mitropoulos, and Jason Nieh.
   ''POSIX Abstractions in Modern Operating Systems: The Old, the New, and the Missing.''
   In Proceedings of the European Conference on Computer Systems (EuroSys), London, UK, April 2016.
   To appear.

+* Yoshihisa Abe, Roxana Geambasu, Kaustubh Joshi, and Mahadev Satyanarayanan.
+  ''Urgent Virtual Machine Migration with Enlightened Post-copy.''
+  In Proceedings of the Conference of Virtual Execution Environments (VEE), Atlanta, GA, April 2016.
+  [<a href="{{ site.baseurl }}/publications/vee2016enlightened-migration.pdf">PDF</a>].

 * Mathias Lecuyer, Riley B. Spahn, Giannis Spiliopoulos, Augustin Chaintreau, Roxana Geambasu, and Daniel Hsu.
   ''Sunlight: Fine-grained Targeting Detection at Scale with Statistical Confidence.''